Valentyn13/Blockchain_astraCoin/README.md

 Example:

-http://localhost:4200/blockchain/balance/123 - this endpoin get the balance of 123 wallet
+http://localhost:4200/blockchain/balance/123 - this endpoin return the balance of 123 wallet
 ```

 ### Register node